Take a Stand Campaign

 Christians hold service near Crimesan Monastery to protest takeover of their lands by Israel - Photos by Janet Lahr Lewis

 For years, Christians as well as Muslims had to rise as early as 2 am if they lived in the West Bank to make the long commute to work through one of Israel’s checkpoints, like the one inside Bethlehem pictured on the right.
+Crowded into cage-like “cattle chutes,” they often are made to wait for hours just to get across, making it difficult to plan or be on time.

 According to a 2023 article in Today’s Catholic, “Bethlehem has been cut off even from other communities in the West Bank and its streets are empty.”
 Bethlehem business owners cannot get supplies and parts needed to sustain their livelihoods.
-The Bethlehem bus company, owned by a Christian family, was one of many forced to close.
+The Bethlehem Bus Company, owned by a Christian family, was one of many forced to close.
 Even in normal times, Israel controls the tourism industry and discourages visitors from staying overnight in Bethlehem, so hotels and restaurants are often empty.

 Israelis have segregated roadways and modern checkpoints like the one below, also in Bethlehem.
 In 2010, a group of American Christians was turned away from this checkpoint and forced to use the Palestinian checkpoint pictured above.